 Copying a page in Microsoft Word involve simply selecting all the content on the page and pasting it to wherever you need it to be.

-Without further ado, below are the steps to copy a page in Word:
+Without further ado, below are the steps to copy or duplicate a page in Word:

 - Open your Word document and scroll to the page you want to copy.